yidakra/rainscribe/README.md

 2. Check that the master playlist references the subtitle tracks correctly
 3. Adjust `SUBTITLE_DISPLAY_WINDOW` if subtitles are disappearing too quickly
 4. Use a player that supports HLS with WebVTT subtitles (like VLC or hls.js-based players)
+5. Try increasing the `VIDEO_OUTPUT_DELAY_SECONDS` value to give more time for subtitle generation

 ## Monitoring